base-org/web/apps/base-docs/docs/building-with-base/guides/advanced-frame-behavior.md

 ### Link Button

 You can now add outbound links to buttons.
-To do this, with [OnchainKit], simply create a button with an `action` property of `link`, and a `target` of the desired url:
+To do this with [OnchainKit], simply create a button with an `action` property of `link`, and a `target` of the desired url:

 ```typescript
 {